 ITIL 4 is widely seen as a game changer that has breathed new life into IT Service Management.
 It is an advanced guidance that prepares organisations for success in their digital transformation journey by focusing on creating and delivering value to their customers.
 The ITIL Foundation certificate course is the essential starting point for anyone wanting to get started in ITIL.
-The ITIL Foundation certificate is no longer a “nice to have” but a “must have” for any organisation or department or individual concerned with improving IT Service Management.
-We offer both versions - the new ITIL 4 as well as ITIL v3. [ Register, dates and fees, full details > ]
+No longer a “nice to have” but a “must have” for any organisation or department or individual concerned with improving IT Service Management. [ Register, dates and fees, full details > ]